KTH/devops-course/contributions/presentation/week9/yimingj/README.md

 ## Description

-I'll cover the ethical issues and risks associated with software bots, introduce malware bots and how to detect and prevent them.
+I'll cover the history, principle and importance of chaos engineering.

 **Relevance**

-Malare bots pose a significant threat to the security and efficiency of DevOps processes, and detecting and preventing them is essential to maintain the integrity of software infrastructure.
+Chaos engineering enables teams to test system resilience and identify weaknesses before the failure in real world scenarios.
+In this way, the engineers can take precautions in advance.